thstave/NAPCOM/README.md

 # Introduction
 Source Code for NAPCOM.
-An Electron based application for the analasys of highway longevity.
+An Electron based application for the analysis of relative responsibilities of various vehicle types for pavement damage .

 Currently the application can build a multi-platform desktop application for Windows, MAC, and linux.
 Web-based application is not currently supported.